 Use basic troubleshooting techniques to overcome common problems that affect a computer system.

-Demonstrate the skills to setup, install, and upgrade a common operating system and microcomputer Applications.
+Demonstrate the skills to setup, install, and upgrade a windows Operating System and Applications software.

-Identify network components and data communication structures in order to build a computer network.
+Identify network components and data communication structures in order to build a Local Area Network.

 Apply network design, architecture structure, and network security procedures to create a computer network.

-Students in the Information Systems Support program will be prepared to take the PC Pro and Network Pro Certifications.
+Students in the Information Systems Support program will be trained to take PC Pro, Network Pro, and Security Pro Certifications.